joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

  - [redux-saga](https://github.com/redux-saga/redux-saga): a Redux middleware that facilitates side-effects (such as AJAX requests) in an easy-to-read, testable, declarative way.
 It removes us from callback hell and nicely describes what is happening when actions are triggered by the user (or internally by the app).
  - [redux-little-router](https://github.com/FormidableLabs/redux-little-router): another Redux middleware that treats the browser URL as state, and as such, is accessible via the Redux store's state tree.
  - [apollo-client](https://github.com/apollographql/apollo-client): a wonderful client-side GraphQL framework that provides flexible usage of queries/mutations, and best of all, it uses Redux state to cache normalized responses so we don't have to worry about re-fetching data we've already fetched.
 Below, you'll see what I mean.
  - [immutable](https://facebook.github.io/immutable-js): yet another Facebook library that provides Clojure-like data-structures to wrap javascript's regular Array and Map objects.
-Each Immutable object will track its changes and return a new reference.
+Each Immutable object will track its changes and return a new reference if something actually changed.
 This helps React and Redux determine whether or not to re-render components.
 Admittedly, for such a simple app, it's a bit overkill.
 But I wanted to demonstrate its utility.

 > Note, we're actually *not* going to use [`react-apollo`](https://github.com/apollographql/react-apollo), the React bindings for the Apollo framework.
 The reason is that I prefer to keep my React views very thin: they shouldn't care where their data came from, they should only be concerned with displaying it.
 Still, check out the bindings and how they work, because they're very interesting way to fetch/mutate data, and you may actually prefer a "fatter" view.